dalebrubaker/SlidingWindowRanker/ReadMe.md

   normally defined as LESS THAN OR EQUAL rather than LESS THAN.
 So, the values returned will be in the range ([0, 1] NOT inclusive of 1) rather than [0, 1] inclusive.
 - The fraction returned can be multiplied by 10 to get a decile rank or by 100 to get a percentile rank.
-- An alternative version called SlidingWindowRankerUnsafe is available that is significantly faster.
-It is unsafe only in the sense that it uses pointers like C or C++ programs.
-You should call Dispose() on this version of the ranker to do a better job of disposing of unmanaged memory.
-This version may use more memory because a significant speed advantage is that it inserts and removes to the smallest side of the window.

 ## Usage